MSe1969/android_prebuilts_prebuiltapks/README.md

 # Prebuilt APKs

+THIS REPO HAS BEEN MIGRATED TO CODEBERG !!!

 This is a collection of FOSS APKs, coupled with the respective Android.mk for an easy integration in the Android build system.
 These are just the official unmodified prebuilt binaries, signed by the